 Figure 4.
-Solution chemistry and redox conditions of uranium species in seawater function of pH/Eh, t = 25°C, p = 1 atm as function pH, Eh and PCO2 [Garrels, Christe, 1965].
+Solution chemistry and redox conditions of uranium species in seawater function of pH/Eh, t = 25°C, p = 1 atm as function pH, Eh, and PCO2 (Garrels and Christe, 1965).
 The boundaries of the solid fields are drawn at a total uranium-containing components activity, equal to 10^{-6} .

-The schemes of sedimentation condition under oxic and anoxic conditions [Demaison, Moore, 1980] are presented in Figure 5 and Figure 6.
+The schemes of sedimentation conditions under oxic and anoxic conditions (Demaison and Moore, 1980) are presented in Figure 5 and Figure 6.
 According to Figure 5, the main organic matter transformation direction is aerobic mineralization because of oxygen dissolved in water at high redox potential values (Eh) - about 400 mV.
 Starting in the water column, the most intensive process of organic matter aerobic destruction continues on the sediment's surface, as shown by a huge number of microorganisms.
 In the anaerobic scheme, the organic matter decomposition occurs at low Eh values, while the bacterial sulfate reduction process is the main one (Figure 6).
-However, the organic matter anaerobic decomposition is always preceded by its aerobic mineralization; there is an area in sediments where both aerobic and anaerobic processes of organic matter decomposition are carried out simultaneously.
+Eh in anoxic conditions varies in the range from +50 mV ÷ -150 mV (in a more wide range of +115 mV ÷ -450 mV) in the literature source (Kizil'shtejn, L. YA., CHernikov, 1999), also, in the other literature source (EkoYUnit, 2005) Eh in anoxic conditions are characterized by values < 0 mV.
+However, the organic matter's anaerobic decomposition is always preceded by its aerobic mineralization; there is an area in sediments where both aerobic and anaerobic processes of organic matter decomposition are carried out simultaneously.

 Figure 5.
 Degradation of organic matter under an oxygenated (oxic) water column.
-Modified after [Demaison, Moore, 1980].
+Modified after (Demaison and Moore, 1980).

 Figure 6.
-Degradation of organic matter under anoxic water column.
-Modified after [Demaison, Moore, 1980].
+Degradation of organic matter under an anoxic water column.
+Modified after (Demaison and Moore, 1980).

-According to studies [Baturin, 1975; Neruchev, 2007], there are two main uranium accumulation mechanisms at the stage of sedimentation: the biological accumulation mechanism associated with the uranium accumulation by living organisms their vital activity, as well as the physicochemical factor when uranium is concentrated on the organisms surface, for example, on dead shells.
-Scientific work [Hlopkova and Asvarova, 2013] describes the uranium accumulation mechanisms in Caspian mollusks.
+According to studies (Baturin, 1975; Neruchev, 2007), there are two main uranium accumulation mechanisms at the stage of sedimentation: the biological accumulation mechanism associated with the uranium accumulation by living organisms and their vital activity, as well as the physicochemical factor when uranium is concentrated on the organisms surface, for example, on dead shells.
+Scientific work (Hlopkova and Asvarova, 2013) describes the uranium accumulation mechanisms in Caspian mollusks.
 According to this study, mollusks absorb uranium in seawater during their vital activity.
 In the digenesis process (with a change in the pH and Eh), uranium from seawater (U+6) under reducing conditions precipitates (U+4), and uranium adsorption occurs on the mollusk shells organic layer, the replacement of Ca+2 cations by U{ions} and in shell aragonite and calcite.